 The increase in demand has been the greatest in industries managing increasing volumes of consumer data such as Finance (+137% cybersecurity job growth over the last five years), Health Care (+121% cybersecurity job growth) and Retail Trade (+89% cybersecurity job growth).

-Perhaps not surprisingly, California, home to Silicon Valley, the tech capital of the world, has the most cybersecurity job postings of any state in the U.S., with 72,000 total job postings for cybersecurity professionals, according to recent data.
-Trailing California are Virginia, Texas, Maryland, New York, Florida, North Carolina and Illinois.
+Texas has the highest number of cybersecurity job postings of any state in the U.S., with 67,439 total job postings for cybersecurity professionals, according to recent data.
+Trailing closely are California, Virginia, Maryland, New York, Florida, North Carolina and Illinois.
 California and the Washington D.C./Virginia/Baltimore, Md., area have become the leading cybersecurity hubs in the nation due to the national security and defense agencies that already exist there.

 In response to the urgency for increased cybersecurity education and talent and the growing need for collaboration between the public and private sector to fight cybercrime, the city is also home to the Cyber Center of Excellence (CCOE), a public-private partnership founded by a collection of world-class cyber companies with operations in San Diego.